THE SHORTSTOP PROGRAM Interview with Carolyn Bell

 sessions, these two programs will be positioned to provide for

 at-risk youth a more robust and rounded education in life management,

 teaching them that they have the power to exert enough control

 over their circumstances to change their lives for the

 better.
-Visit our front page to pick a JAM package plan that's right for you!
+Visit our front page to pick a JEM package plan that's right for you!

 |About Us||Parents/Kids||Volunteers||Programs||News/Events||Contact Us||Donate|